And

 who never take the hits.

-yes, I pray Cleveland hires a Black head
+So yes, I pray Cleveland hires a

-coach.
-Not because Black
+Black head coach.
+Not because Black people

-people need charity.
-Because the Browns need
+need charity.
+Because the Browns need trust.

-trust.
-And trust - in a
+And trust - in a league and a country built

-is the rarest thing on the
+on extraction - is the rarest thing on the

 menu.